Every website needs to be hosted.

-This step can be tricky because it involves more than picking a price point.
-Your budget will also depend on the features you need and the type of hosting that you want (which we’ll get to in the next step).
+Your budget is more than picking a price point.
+In fact, it will also depend on the features you need and the type of hosting that you want (which we’ll get to in the next step).

 How much does web hosting cost?